We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 叩頭 is the term that seems to be known worldwide as kowtow.

-I don't know if you would really want this on a wall scroll but enough people have searched for this term on our website, that I guess it was time to add it.
+I don't know if you would really want this on a wall scroll, but enough people have searched for this term on our website that I guess it was time to add it.
 It just feels strange to see such a word on a wall scroll, so please order with caution. 叩頭 is antiquated in both Japanese and Chinese.
-The act is seldom done anymore and seen as an ancient ritual of sorts.
+The act is seldom done anymore and is seen as an ancient ritual.

 江 means large river in Chinese, Japanese Kanji, and old Korean Hanja.
 This generally refers to a river big enough that it's navigable by cargo boats, passenger boats, or small ships.